-Figure 8: Example of detección of a shif in the mean (left) and reconstruccions of the series from every homogeneous fragment (right).
+Figure 8: Example of detección of a shif in the mean (left) and reconstruccions of the series from every homogeneous fragment (rigth).

-Root Mean Standard Errors (RMSE) and homogeneity test values.
+a figure that indicates its quality or singularity, in which the stations are located according to their final Root Mean Standard Errors (RMSE) and homogeneity test values.
 RMSEs are calculated by comparing the estimated and observed data in each series.
 A high value may indicate poor quality, but could also be due to the station being located in a peculiar place with a different microclimate.
 Anyway, the homogeneous series of stations that share the common climate of the region will tend to cluster in the lower left of the graphic.